Welcome to Orbitmuse Boost’s Campaign Handbook!

 Why do people contribute to campaigns?
 To start, they want to support what you’re doing.
 But they also want to feel like they’re getting something in return — and rewards let them share in your creation.

 Some rewards are simple.
 If you’re making a book, for example, you offer copies of it.
 Other rewards — like behind-the-scenes souvenirs or personalized work — get Contributors more involved in the creative process.

 You know better than anyone what your community wants.
 Think of things that would get you to contribute to a campaign.
 Offer copies of your work in different formats, unique access to your campaign or product, from digital downloads, limited editions, even engraving a Contributor's name on your satellite.
 Consider custom work and chances to be a part of the process.

 What should you not offer?

 There are a few things we prohibit, including offering financial returns and reselling items from elsewhere.
 We also ask that you don’t offer rewards in bulk or wholesale quantities.
-If a reward comes in a set or package, no problem — but taking pledges for, say, a fifty-pack of a $200 gadget gets into tricky territory.
+If a reward comes in a set or package, no problem — but taking contributions for, say, a fifty-pack of a $200 gadget gets into tricky territory.

 How to price.

 Be fair.
 When people think about contributing to your campaign, they’re asking themselves whether your rewards are a good trade for what they’re contributing.
-The most popular pledge on Orbitmuse is $50 — it’s handy to offer something substantial around that level.
+The most popular contribution on Orbitmuse is $50 — it’s handy to offer something substantial around that level.